pytroll/satpy/doc/source/dev_guide/writing_tests.rst

-As the builtin fixtures (and those defined in ``conftest.py`` file) are injected by Pytest without them being imported explicitly, their usage can be very confusing for the new developers.
+As the builtin fixtures (and those defined in ``conftest.py`` file) are injected by Pytest without them being imported explicitly, their usage can be very confusing for new developers.
 To lessen the confusion, it is encouraged to add a note at the top of the test modules listing all the automatically injected external fixtures that are used in the module::